Can Onfri (Clobazam) Be Recreationally Abused?

 - The development of physical dependence

-Regarding the development of physical dependence on clobazam, a number of studies have indicated that, like with other benzodiazepines, repeated use of clobazam results in the potential to develop both tolerance and withdrawal, even in individuals who use it for medicinal purposes.
+Several studies have indicated that the possibility of developing a physical dependence on clobazam.
+Repeated use of clobazam results in the potential to develop both tolerance and withdrawal, even in individuals who use it for medicinal purposes.5

-Because the repeated recreational use of benzodiazepines like clobazam can lead to the development of a substance use disorder, it is important to be able to spot potential signs of abuse as early as possible.
-According to sources, such as the books Substance Use Disorders: A Practical Guide and Treatment of Substance Use Disorders, individuals abusing drugs like clobazam may display:
+Repeated recreational use of benzodiazepines can lead to the development of a substance use disorder.
+Therefore, it’s important to be able to spot potential signs of abuse as early as possible.
+Those who abuse clobazam might display some of the following warning signs.6,7

 - Issues with balance